 Dose and duration — The target dose of MMF is generally between 1.5 and 3 g daily, usually in two divided doses .
 Starting with lower doses may improve a patient's gastrointestinal tolerance of MMF.
 SLS II used a designated dose escalation schedule starting at 500 mg twice daily and increasing to the target dose over three to four months .

 The maximal dose of MMF should be reduced in patients with end-stage renal disease.
 A number of drug interactions can affect serum concentrations.
 In particular, proton pump inhibitors, antacids, and mineral supplements can decrease MMF absorption.
 Dosing of antacids and mineral supplements should be separated from MMF by least two hours.
 Dosing and potential drug interactions of MMF are described separately.
-(See "Mycophenolate mofetil: Pharmacology and adverse effects when used in the treatment of rheumatic diseases", section on 'Drug dose and monitoring' and "Mycophenolate mofetil: Pharmacology and adverse effects when used in the treatment of rheumatic diseases", section on 'Drug interactions'.)
+(See "Mycophenolate: Overview of use and adverse effects in the treatment of rheumatic diseases", section on 'Mycophenolate dose and administration' and "Mycophenolate: Overview of use and adverse effects in the treatment of rheumatic diseases".)

 The optimal duration of MMF therapy is unknown.
 The Scleroderma Lung Study II continued MMF for 24 months, but most experts, including us, continue MMF for several years as maintenance therapy.
 (See 'Subsequent maintenance therapy' below.)

 Monitoring and adverse effects — Bone marrow suppression and gastrointestinal (GI) symptoms are the most commonly observed adverse effects.
 A complete blood count should be performed one to two weeks after the start of therapy.
 If there is no evidence of bone marrow suppression at that time, it is our practice to check complete blood counts every six to eight weeks.
 Gastrointestinal symptoms, such as nausea, diarrhea, and abdominal cramping, are frequent, but may improve with divided dosing (eg, three to four times a day) or a reduction in the total daily dose.
 Enteric-coated mycophenolate sodium may be an option, but requires dose adjustment.
-(See "Mycophenolate mofetil: Pharmacology and adverse effects when used in the treatment of rheumatic diseases", section on 'Adverse effects'.)
+(See "Mycophenolate: Overview of use and adverse effects in the treatment of rheumatic diseases", section on 'Adverse effects'.)

 MMF is associated with an increased risk of miscarriage and congenital anomalies and should be avoided during pregnancy.
 Reliable contraception should be employed by women of child-bearing potential.
 MMF is excreted in breast milk and is contraindicated in lactating women.
 (See "Use of antiinflammatory and immunosuppressive drugs in rheumatic diseases during pregnancy and lactation", section on 'Mycophenolate mofetil'.)